About NYC DOT

-Our agency's work is guided by Sustainable Streets, the Strategic Plan for the New York City Department of Transportation.
+Our agency's work is guided by the Strategic Plan 2016: Safe - Green - Smart - Equitable.
 We are customer-driven in all our activities.
 We seek opportunities to create partnerships in the provision of transportation services through appropriate relationships and alliances.
 To accomplish our mission, the Department works to achieve the following goals:

-- Provide safe, efficient, and environmentally responsible movement of pedestrians, goods, and vehicular traffic on the streets, highways, bridges, and waterways of the City's transportation network;
+- Provide safe, efficient, and environmentally responsible movement of pedestrians, goods, and vehicular traffic on the streets, highways, bridges, and waterways of the City's transportation network

-- Improve traffic mobility and reduce congestion throughout the City;
+- Improve traffic mobility and reduce congestion throughout the City

-- Rehabilitate and maintain the City's infrastructure, including bridges, tunnels, streets, sidewalks, and highways;
+- Rehabilitate and maintain the City's infrastructure, including bridges, tunnels, streets, sidewalks, and highways

 - Encourage the use of mass transit and sustainable modes of transportation; and

-- Conduct traffic safety educational programs.
+- Conduct traffic safety educational programs

-Over 5,000 employees of the New York City Department of Transportation oversee one of the most complex urban transportation networks in the world.
-DOT’s staff manage an annual operating budget of $900 million and a five-year $9.1 billion capital program, along with 6,000 miles of streets and highways, 12,000 miles of sidewalk, and 789 bridges and tunnels, including the iconic East River bridges.
-DOT’s staff also installs and maintains over one million street signs, 12,700 signalized intersections, over 315,000 street lights, and 69 million linear feet of markings.
+Over 5,500 employees of NYC DOT oversee one of the most complex urban transportation networks in the world.
+NYC DOT’s staff manage an annual operating budget of $1.4 billion and a ten-year $33 billion capital program, along with 6,300 miles of streets and highways, over 12,000 miles of sidewalk, and approximately 800 bridges and tunnels, including the iconic East River bridges.
+NYC DOT’s staff also installs and maintains nearly one million street signs, 13,250 signalized intersections, over 315,000 street lights, and over 350 million linear feet of markings.

-DOT promotes the use of sustainable modes of transportation.
-DOT designs bicycle facilities, bus lanes, and public plazas.
-DOT operates the Staten Island Ferry, which serves over 22 million people annually and oversees ferry operations on City-owned piers.
-DOT educates students and adults Citywide about street safety.
-DOT’s staff issue parking permits to people with disabilities, not-for-profit agencies and governmental entities, and commercial vehicle permits for trucks; issue construction permits for work in City streets; and manage the City's Adopt-a-Highway program.
+NYC DOT promotes the use of sustainable modes of transportation.
+NYC DOT designs bicycle facilities, bus lanes, and public plazas.
+NYC DOT operates the Staten Island Ferry, which served over 12 million million people last year, and oversees ferry operations on City-owned piers.
+NYC DOT educates students and adults Citywide about street safety.
+NYC DOT’s staff issue parking permits to people with disabilities, not-for-profit agencies and governmental entities, and commercial vehicle permits for trucks; issue construction permits for work in City streets; and manage the City's Adopt-a-Highway program.

-|First Deputy Commissioner Lori Ardito||212-839-6403|
+|First Deputy Commissioner Margaret Forgione|

-|Chief of Staff Emily Gallo||212-839-6408|
+|Chief of Staff Ryan Lynch|

-|Chief Communications Officer Christopher Browne||212-839-4850|
+|Chief Communications Officer Nick Benson|

-Assistant Commissioner Scott Gastel
+Assistant Commissioner Will Carry